billsix/programmingFromTheGroundUp/docs/source/memory.rst

 The actual name and address would be stored elsewhere in memory.
-This way, it is easy to tell where each part of the data is from the start of the record, without explicitly limitting the size of the name and address.
+This way, it is easy to tell where each part of the data is from the start of the record, without explicitly limiting the size of the name and address.
 If the length of the fields within our records could change, we would have no idea where the next field started.
 Because records would be different sizes, it would also be hard to find where the next record